 Chargers – make sure your mobile phones are fully charged and you have charge packs on hand for an outage situation.

 Electric gates and doors – some systems have an override (key or lever) to allow manual operation during a power outage.
 Check your user manual or contact the manufacturer for instructions.
 Some systems have battery backup and will continue to operate for a short time.

 Generators - use generators with extreme caution and only to power appliances directly.
 Do not connect the output to the switchboard or wiring as this can cause a safety risk for AusNet Services’ own field workers.
 Make sure a registered electrician undertakes any such work.

 If you haven’t already, register your mobile number with your retailer to receive SMS notifications on outages and restorations.

-The safety and wellbeing of our people is important to us, and keeps your electricity on and your gas flowing.
-Some of the steps we have taken so far and will continue to evolve to support our people across our workplaces include:
+The safety and wellbeing of our people is critical to us, and keeps your electricity on and your gas flowing.
+Some of the steps we’ve taken so far and will continue to evolve to support our people across our workplaces include:

-- Some office-based staff are working from home and alternative business locations where feasible
+- Where possible, office-based staff are working from home and alternative business locations.

-- Introducing a new category of leave for employees who need to be at home during this time and cannot work from home
+- Introducing a new category of leave for employees who need to be at home during this time and can’t work from home.